-Owen Hart was regarded as one of the most gifted in-ring competitors to ever grace WWE ring.
+Owen Hart was regarded as one of the most gifted in-ring competitors to ever grace a WWE ring.
 Unfortunately, his life was snuffed out as he tragically lost his life at Over The Edge in 1999 as he fell to his death.

 Owen Hart had doubts about the deadly Blue Blazer stunt that ultimately took his life as well.
-His passing led to lot of controversy that carries on even today.
+His passing led to a lot of controversy that carries on even today.
 Owen Hart’s wife Martha sued WWE for wrongful death, and Vince McMahon sued her back.

 While speaking on Stories with Brisco and Bradshaw, former WWE referee Jimmy Korderas give a first hand account of Owen Hart’s tragic passing, which he saw while being in the ring when Hart fell to his death.